d12/crux-app-docs/docs/introduction.md

 ## Who's using Crux?

 Crux has been used by over 30,000 climbers from over 50 countries.
-We've partnered with more than 100 commercial climbing gyms and are used at thousands of home-walls around the world.
+We've partnered with more than 100 commercial climbing gyms and are used at thousands of homewalls around the world.
 Over 100,000 climbs have been set with Crux, and we're just getting started!

 ## Navigating the documentation